Whanganui River: Geography

 With a length of 290 km, the Whanganui is the country's third-longest river.
 Much of the land to either side of the upper reaches is part of the Whanganui National Park, though the river itself is not part of the park.

 The river rises on the northern slopes of Mount Tongariro, one of the three active volcanoes of the central plateau, close to Lake Rotoaira.
 It flows to the north-west before turning south-west at Taumarunui.
 From here it runs through the rough, bush-clad hill country of the King Country before turning south-east and flowing past the small settlements of Pipiriki and Jerusalem, before reaching the coast at the city of Whanganui.
 It is one of the country's longest navigable rivers.

 The river valley changed in the 1843 Wanganui earthquake.

 In 1975, a minor eruption from Mount Ruapehu spilled some of the contents from the Ruapehu Crater Lake (the same root cause of the Tangiwai disaster).
 This toxic water entered the Whanganui River and had the effect of killing much of the fish life downstream.
 In the aftermath of the poisoning, eels as large as 8.2 kg and trout as large as 2.3 kg were washed up dead along the banks of the river.
 The tributary Whakapapa River had fish losses due to a lahar from Ruapehu in April 1975.
-Possibly this had effects downstream.
+This possibly had effects downstream.